v-rgrace/Viva/Viva/glint/setup/set-up-sftp.md

 Learn more about how to set up SFTP with this video and the guidance in this article:
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW1jOMv]

+> [!NOTE]
+> Once a tenant is deprovisioned or considered in a "LockedOut" state, the public SSH key is deleted and SFTP no longer works.

 ## Manage SFTP in General Settings

 Manage SFTP settings to connect to your Viva Glint SFTP account: